seaniemc/Comic-Book-App-Windows10C-/README.md

 # Comic-Book-App-Windows10C-
 #Overview
-The ComicBookApp is an developed to access the Marvel Api and retieve data.
+The ComicBookApp is an app developed to access the Marvel Api and retieve data.
 The data is then displayed on a Xmal page so the user can find out some intresting information about there favourate Marvel Characters.
 The information is sent back from the API in Json
  Format and is then deserializered and placed into C# classes.
 The classes are stored in the Models folder and it contains the classes CharacterDataWrapper, ComicDataWrapper, CreatorDataWrapper.
 The DataFacade class is where all the Magic happens.